 Rust can form fairly quickly if your motorcycle gets wet and the chain is not properly lubed.
 A little surface rust does not always mean your chain is completely ruined, but if the pins and rollers are also rusted, it likely means the seals are bad.
 In that case, it’s time to replace the chain.

 Look for links that are stuck causing kinks in the chain.
 Kinks indicate a weak point where the seals are no longer keeping dust and dirt out of the pins.
 This weak point is at greater risk of breaking and can cause excess wear on your sprockets.

 A normal chain will make a little noise, but it’s smooth, not clunky.
-If your chain is making a rattling noise, or squeaking, it’s a sign that it needs your attention.
-If normal cleaning and lubrication doesn’t get rid of the noises, then replacement is recommended.
+If your chain is making a rattling noise or squeaking, it’s a sign that it needs your attention.
+If normal cleaning and lubrication don’t get rid of the noises, then replacement is recommended.

 Here’s a good method for checking to see if your chain is stretched too far.
 For safety, make sure the motorcycle is OFF!
 With one hand, press down on the top of the chain to add tension.
 Then check the chain tension around the rear sprocket.
 The chain should be tight equally, all the way around the sprocket.
 If portions of it are loose, that means the chain is stretched.